 This is a chart showing the size air conditioning unit we recommend to cool a well-insulated room.

 The "industry standard" insulation for a walk-in cooler is at least 4" of styrofoam in walls, ceiling and floor (minimum insulation value of R-24).

-These figures are for a 38 F room, with 8' ceilings, opened no more than 4 times per hour.
+These figures are for a 38F (3.3C) room, opened no more than 4 times per hour.

 Florists/convenience stores with display coolers (glass doors) need to upsize at least TWO sizes.
 Glass leaks a lot of cold.
 Florists should consider upsizing one level anyway to allow for a lower FAN speed.
 CoolBots are HIGHLY recommended by industry groups for Florists and flower growers.
 Less wind on the flowers, less drying, higher quality product in the end.